Sutter Middle School serves 1,373 students in grades 6-8.

 Sutter Middle School ranks among the top 20% of public schools in California for:

-Sutter Middle School's student population of 1,516 students has stayed relatively flat over five school years.
+Sutter Middle School's student population of 1,373 students has declined by 7% over five school years.

-The teacher population of 59 teachers has grown by 5% over five school years.
+The teacher population of 57 teachers has stayed relatively flat over five school years.

 Total Classroom Teachers

 Students by Grade